 7. Be a resource.

-Last Fall, ASPR published 5 ways to capture resident’s attention and number four is great advice for recruiting graduating residents: “By being approachable and transparent, we as recruiters can form strong bonds with potential candidates.
+In the ASPR article, 5 ways to capture resident’s attention, number four is great advice for recruiting graduating residents: “By being approachable and transparent, we as recruiters can form strong bonds with potential candidates.
 Even if the residents are looking at other organizations, it’s smart to provide guidance.
 It builds trust.
 And word travels in a group.
 If a resident feels they can come to you for insight, they will become closer with you and your organization.
 At the least, they may tell a classmate about you or give you the name of their friend who is looking to relocate.”

 8. Use Doximity Talent Finder to find qualified candidates.